NathanKell/COM/Readme_COM.txt

-*DynaSoar parts (a nose, a cockpit, a crew hab module, a service module/fueltank) *Earth Return Vehicle (a lightened six-person Apollo capsule) *LR-87LH2 (Aerojet's successful project in the late 1950s to adapt the LR-87 to hydrolox) *MEM parts (rescaled heatshield, capsule, etc)
+*DynaSoar parts (a nose, a cockpit, a crew hab module, a service module/fueltank) *Earth Return Vehicle (a lightened six-person Apollo capsule) *LR-87LH2 (Aerojet's successful project in the late 1950s to adapt the LR-87 to hydrolox) *MEM parts (rescaled/statted heatshield, capsule, etc) *MHM heatshield
-*MHM heatshield
-*NERVA 300kN (with notional late-1970s performance characterists extrapolated from existing stats) *Mass changes for Procedural Fairings (and a flattened version of the interstage) *A larger TACLS purifier, meant for the MHM and the FRV stack.
+*NERVA 300kN (with notional late-1970s performance characteristics extrapolated from existing stats) *Mass changes for Procedural Fairings (and a flattened version of the interstage) *A larger TACLS purifier, meant for the MHM and the FRV stack.